itspriddle/priddle.net/_pages/resume.md

 - WordPress Plugin Development
 ---

-I'm Josh --- a full stack software engineer with over 17 years of experience in the web hosting industry.
-I specialize in web application development with Ruby on Rails and WordPress.
-I have a strong background in Linux systems administration and can oversee a project from its inception to deployment.
-I enjoy solving challenging problems and helping other developers through mentoring and Open Source Software contributions.
+I'm Josh --- a full stack developer and leader with over 15 years of experience designing and maintaining SaaS billing systems and control panels.
+Expert in API server and client implementation and integration.
+Extensive background in web hosting and Linux systems administration.
+Highly productive on remote, agile teams.

 ---